Metal Search

 • Vintage paintings: XRF technology can be useful for gaining insight into the distribution of individual pigments in vintage paintings.

-• Rocks and minerals analysis: XRF instruments are useful for analyzing most types of rocks, such as granites, granodiorite, basalt, schists, clays, and carbonates.
+• Rocks and minerals analysis: XRF instruments are useful for analyzing most types of rocks, such as granites, granodiorite, basalt, schists, clays, and carbonates, providing both major and trace element analysis.

 • Cement and mortar analysis: XRF technology can provide an elementary analysis of raw materials for cement and determine the phase clinker composition.